Child abuse affects us all.

 An estimated 25-35% of all individuals abused as children will grow up and abuse their own children.
 This cycle of violence can be disrupted through the development of parenting skills, caring relationships, and parental resilience.

-When one child is hurt, our entire community is degraded.
-Child abuse diminishes a child’s future and negatively impacts our entire community.
-It’s is a key underlying issue to many society’s challenges:
+Child abuse and neglect diminish a child’s future and negatively impact our entire community.
+It’s is a key underlying issue to many of society’s challenges:

 • Underperforming schools